Buck Pierce

-Buck James Pierce (born November 15, 1981) is an American professional football coach who is the head coach and offensive coordinator of the BC Lions of the Canadian Football League (CFL).
-He is a former professional quarterback who played nine seasons for the Lions and Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Buck James Pierce (born November 15, 1981) is an American professional football coach who is the head coach and offensive coordinator for the BC Lions of the Canadian Football League (CFL).
+He is a former quarterback who played nine seasons for the Lions and Winnipeg Blue Bombers.
 He spent the first five years of his career with the Lions before signing with the Blue Bombers for the 2010 CFL season.
 During the 2013 CFL season, he rejoined the Lions when the Blue Bombers traded him for Akeem Foster.
 He played in two Grey Cup games, winning a championship in 2006 and also won as part of the coaching staff with the Winnipeg Blue Bombers in 2019 and 2021.
 He played college football at New Mexico State from 2001–2004, starting at quarterback for most of his senior year.

 Early life

 The son of Tim and Connie Pierce, he attended Del Norte High School, in Crescent City, California.
 He was a three-year starter at Del Norte, guiding the Warriors to a 16-4 record as a junior and senior.

 He passed for 2,225 yards and 25 touchdowns as a senior in 1999, earning Big 5 Conference Most Valuable Player honors for the second consecutive season.
 He broke the school's single-season and career records for both passing yardage and passing touchdowns in 1999.
 Buck threw for 2,010 yards and 19 touchdowns as a junior in 1998 and 1,180 yards and 10 touchdowns as a sophomore in 1997.

 He was voted to the Times Standard North Coast California All-Century team.
 He qualified for North State meet as a long jumper, leaping better than 22 feet as a junior.
 He also led DNHS to a pair of league titles as a starting guard on the basketball squad.